 When I applied for a training contract at Leathes Prior, I found these ‘day in the life’ articles very helpful in gaining insight into the firm.
 I do hope this article can do the same for you.
 If you are looking for a training contract where you will be continually challenged, involved in valuable work and given client contact from your first day, Leathes Prior is the firm for you.

 Senior partner: William Riley

 Management committee: Darren Bowen, Dan Chapman, Alisdair Douglas, Richard Guthrie

 Who we are: Leathes Prior is a leading East Anglian firm operating from offices in the picturesque Cathedral Close and Tombland areas of Norwich.

-What we do: We provide a comprehensive legal service to a wide variety of commercial and private clients, with specialist niche offerings including: Full Contact (sports law), mediation1st, employmentor, debtcollector and Traffic Lawyers.
+What we do: We are a full-service firm providing legal advice to a wide variety of commercial and private clients, with specialist niche offerings in sports law, agriculture, education, equine and technology.

 What we’re looking for: Our trainees are self-motivated and proactive with their learning.
 While academic qualifications are important to us, we also ensure the right fit with the firm.

 What you’ll do: We aim to compile training programmes to meet the wishes of individual trainees.
 The normal pattern is four six-month seats.
 All trainees work closely with the partners and are given responsibility and exposure to clients from day one.

 Perks: Our trainees receive the full benefits package available to our staff which includes: pension (full salary), healthcare cash plan, free eye tests, employee assistance programme, free fruit, discounts on travel (local buses and a free railcard), discounts at Theatre Royal, subsidised city centre parking, and the opportunity to join a variety of sporting and social events.
 We also close at Christmas!